file9.ai

 Government

-Jan Mayen is administered as a territory of Norway, managed from Oslo through the county governor of Nordland.
-Since 1994, authority has been delegated to a station commander from the Norwegian Defense Communication Service.
-The island is primarily protected as a nature reserve under Norwegian law.
+Jan Mayen is a dependency of Norway, administered from Oslo since 1994.
+The island is managed by the county governor of Nordland, although authority is delegated to the station commander of the Norwegian Defense Communication Service.
+In 2010, Norway designated most of the island as a nature reserve.

 Military and Security